fferreira2022/Skin.ai/README.md

-Front and back end code for a skin cancer detection application built with Djnago.
+Front and back end code for a skin cancer detection application built with Django.
 The SVM algorithms were trained on an ISIC skin lesion images dataset but could not be uploaded due to their file size.